-- Fold the panel wrong sides together, aligning all the raw edges, just to double check that your top ribbon lengths are perfectly aligned with your bottom length.
-Adjust and re-pin if necessary.
+- Fold the panel wrong sides together, aligning all the raw edges.
+This is just to double check that your top ribbon lengths are perfectly aligned with your bottom length.
+Unfold, adjust and re-pin if necessary.

 - Baste the ribbon in place, staying close to the raw edge of the fabric panel.